microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 	![Close the browser.](media/ragchatbot1.png)

 5. Check if the Serving endpoint state is ready.
-After the deployment is completed, the Serving endpoint might take another 30 minutes to be fully ready.
+After the deployment is completed, the Serving endpoint might take another 10-15 minutes to be fully ready.

 	![Close the browser.](media/ragchatbot2.png)

->**Note:** Once you are done with the above setup instructions please follow the [Readme-shell.md](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/build-lab-2024/build24/Readme-Shell.md) file to perform the lab exercises.
+>**Note:** Once you are done with the above setup instructions, please follow the [Readme-shell.md](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/build-lab-2024/build24/Readme-Shell.md) file to perform the lab exercises.

 ## Appendix
-### Enable copilot on your tenant
+### Enable Copilot on your tenant

-To get the copilot enabled, Global admin should follow the below steps.
+To get the Copilot enabled, Global Admin should follow the below steps:

 1. Microsoft F64 capacity is required.

-2. User should have Global admin and Fabric Administrator Privilege.
+2. User should have Global Admin and Fabric Administrator Privilege.

 	![Close the browser.](media/fabric1.png)